IST-DASLab/gemm-int8/README.md

 echo $CUDA_HOME  # Should point to your CUDA installation directory
 # If not set, you may need to run: export CUDA_HOME=/usr/local/cuda

-# Also make sure you hace cmake and ninja installed in your environment.
+# Also make sure you have cmake and ninja installed in your environment.
 pip install cmake ninja

 # Build and install